space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 4. game completed state
     - no more cells left to enter data.
 User quickly closes application if their total is red or shows it to opponent if their total is green.
 ![Golf Score Keeper In Progress](images/angularQuickstartGolfGameCompleteView.png)

+As an extra challenge, try adding more players whose scores can be tracked.

 # Project 2B: Cafe Menu
 - (data model idea) menu item interface